 The tick ✔ comes from the letter V in the latin word “veritas” which means truth.

 Unlike other symbols, there's not a lot going on with these, so once you've read this article, you'll know everything worth knowing about checkmarks and similar symbols.

-Japan and Korea use circles a ⭕ for a correct answer, and a slash, cross, or tick for an incorrect answer.
+Japan and Korea use circles ⭕ for a correct answer, and a slash /, cross ✘, or tick ✓ for an incorrect answer.

 Finland and Sweden both use a tick mark to mean incorrect.